 5. Be patient, and enjoy!

-A color appointment isn't an in-and-out deal.
+A color appointment isn't an in-and-out deal, especially if you're doing creative color.
 It takes time and discussion to achieve a look that will best reflect who you are.
 "Having your hair colored takes time, but it's well worth it," says Baumhauer.
 "Set aside dedicated time for your appointment so you will not feel rushed.
-On average, permanent hair color takes 30 minutes to process and that's without the application or shampooing."
+On average, permanent hair color takes 30 minutes to process, and that's without the application or shampooing."

 Believe it or not, this is the best part of the process—slowing down and relishing in the experience.
 Instead of going into it stressed and hesitant, embrace the wait!
 As Baumhauer puts it, "Make your appointment a time just for you.
 Relax, and get ready for color happiness."